Pivotal-Data-Engineering/HAWQ_AZURE/README.md

 10.0.0.6 Masternode1    10.0.0.12 Datanode1
 10.0.0.7 Masternode2    10.0.0.13 Datanode2 .....10.0.0.n DatanodeN

-Also dynamic publi IP address is allowede for simiplified access to nodes.
+Also dynamic public IP address is allowed for simiplified access to nodes.

 ```
 ## Provisioning
 ```